Whole House Water Filter Buyer’s Guide

-This is entirely different from a common sink water filter which only filters and treats water that is coming out of the sink which are designed specifically for cooking or drinking.
+This is entirely different from a common sink water filter which only filters and treats water that is coming out of the sink and is designed specifically for cooking or drinking.

-However, whole house water filters tend to be on an expensive side but they do make up for their good performance, easy D.I.Y. installation and maintenance.
+However, whole house water filters tend to be on the expensive side, but they do make up for their good performance, easy D.I.Y. installation, and maintenance.
 Water filter cartridges are also quite reliable and can usually last longer on a whole house water filter with some even claiming to last over 20 years.

-In terms of annual cost maintenance, this entirely depends on the lifespan of the cartridges, tank and the product itself and how often you need to change it.
-Some whole house water filters have a costlier annual maintenance while others have an affordable annual maintenance cost.
+In terms of annual cost maintenance, this entirely depends on the lifespan of the cartridges, tank, and the product itself and how often you need to change it.
+Some whole house filters, like the whole house reverse osmosis systems have costlier annual maintenance while others have an affordable annual maintenance cost.

 How Does A Whole House Water Filtration System Work?

-A common whole house water filter system filters works by passing unfiltered water first through a pre-filter to filter sediment and then to a carbon filter layer.
+A common whole house water filter system filter works by passing unfiltered water first through a pre-filter to filter sediment and then to a carbon filter layer.

 After passing through the pre-sediment filter, the water then moves to the next stage which is the carbon filter layer.
 It is a stage where it absorbs and removes harmful contaminants from the water, thus improving taste and odor.

 Now, that’s what you usually found in a common whole house filter system.
 However, most manufacturers include additional layers of filters which may be beneficial to different needs.
-Examples of these are UV filters (safeguards against viruses and bacteria), Kinetic Degradation Fluxion filters (which removes chlorine, copper and other metals), and water conditioners (prevents minerals from forming).
+Examples of these are UV filters (safeguards against viruses and bacteria), Kinetic Degradation Fluxion filters (which remove chlorine, copper, and other metals), and water conditioners (prevent minerals from forming).

 Why Whole House Water Filter Is A Necessity?

-There are many reasons as to why one household that has access to the city water or a private well may find a whole house water filter a necessity.
+There are many reasons why one household that has access to the city water or a private well may find a whole house water filter a necessity.
 One of the reasons is that filtered water is actually more pleasing to drink and use.
-It’s great quality is noticeable from regular tap water.
+Its great quality is noticeable from regular tap water.

 In addition to that, the water is actually great to use in cleaning too.
-Unlike a regular tap water, filtered water from a whole house water filter has reduced or no limescale mixed in.
-Limescale are naturally occurring minerals that are often found in hard water.
+Unlike regular tap water, filtered water from a whole house water filter has reduced or no limescale mixed in.
+Limescale is a naturally occurring mineral that is often found in hard water.
 When evaporated, they emerge as a hard and chalky texture.

 By having little to no limescale in the water, cleaning should be easier as it does not leave any imperfections afterwards.
 This is noticeable when cleaning glass which may look smeared or stained after washing.